By Sandy Barry

 “Before marrying my husband, I was like a lot of Americans who don’t have a loved one who's a first responder or who serves in the military,” Jamie said.
 “I didn’t realize the tremendous sacrifice it takes, the deployments, being away from family and friends, the constant change, the ever-present concern for a loved one’s safety.
 I didn’t understand the resiliency needed to hold up close friends through the loss of a spouse who has given his or her life in service.
 Carry the Load shares that message.
 It puts the honor back into Memorial Day.
 It provides a way to connect with others who understand.”

-Throughout “Memorial May,” Carry the Load volunteers lead two relay walks from the East and West coasts, covering 6,400 miles over 32 days.
+Throughout “Memorial May,” Carry the Load volunteers lead three relay walks, covering 11,500 miles over 32 days from the East, Midwest and West Coasts.

-Jamie enlists participation from our AT&T Veterans ERG, FirstNet teams and other employees to join over 40,000 volunteers across 20 states.
+Jamie enlists participation from our AT&T Veterans ERG, FirstNet teams, Retail stores, and other employees to join over 40,000 volunteers across the nation.
 They “carry the load” for the military and first responders who have served, and continue to serve, our country.

 Contagious Passion and Compassion